eternnoir/pyTelegramBotAPI/README.md

 *Note: all handlers are tested in the order in which they were declared*

-We now have a basic bot which replies a static message to "/start" and "/help" commands and echoes the rest of the sent messages back.
+We now have a basic bot which replies a static message to "/start" and "/help" commands and which echoes the rest of the sent messages.
 To start the bot, add the following to our source file:
 ```python
 bot.polling()